lukgth/llm-gateway/docs/format-conversion.md

 `messages`).
 It records the non-obvious *quirks* — the small correctness rules that a naive field-mapping misses and that cause upstream 400s or lost content if omitted.
-See [`docs/provider-adapters.md`](./provider-adapters.md) for how a provider adapter routes/builds requests around this conversion, and [`docs/transforms-api.md`](./transforms-api.md) for how the tagged transform stages referenced throughout this file (the Anthropic request hooks, thinking extraction, the default provider transform stack, the opt-in library) are authored and placed in the pipeline.
+See [`docs/provider-adapters.md`](./provider-adapters.md) for how a provider adapter routes/builds requests around this conversion, [`docs/transforms-api.md`](./transforms-api.md) for how the tagged transform stages referenced throughout this file (the Anthropic request hooks, thinking extraction, the default provider transform stack, the opt-in library) are authored and placed in the pipeline, and [`docs/wire-types.md`](./wire-types.md) for the field-by-field type reference of the request/response shapes these quirks operate on (`ChatMessage`, `AnthropicBlock`, etc.) — this file covers the *behavior*, wire-types.md covers *what fields exist*.

 The converters live in [`src/formats/converters/chat-messages/`](../src/formats/converters/chat-messages)